LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cmfccolormenubutton-class.md

 ### <a name="parameters"></a>Paramètres

 *nColumns*<br/>
-[dans] Le nombre de colonnes à afficher.
+dans Nombre de colonnes à afficher.

 ### <a name="remarks"></a>Notes